NUISANCEMC/docker-devel/README.md

 [HostOS]$ cp scripts/unpack.sh	$NUISANCE_MOUNT/unpack.sh
 ```

-Next, we want to load up the dockerdevel environment and navigate to where we placed the "unpack" script.
+Next, we want to load up the nuisancedevel environment and navigate to where we placed the "unpack" script.
 ```
 [HostOS]$ nuisancedevel
 [DevlOS]# ls